 Night terrors aren’t harmful in themselves, so the only danger may arise from the activity carried out by the sleeping person, like falling downstairs.

 What Are the Causes of Night Terrors?

-- A twin study in the Pediatrics journal found that night terrors can be hereditary.
-This means that if your mother or father experiences night terrors, you are more likely to.
+- A twin study in the Pediatrics journal discovered that night terrors could be hereditary.
+If your mother or father experiences night terrors, you’re more likely to do so.

 - Children are far more likely to have night terrors than adults.
-Though it is not impossible for adults to experience them, most night terror episodes pass by adolescence.
+Although adults can experience them, most night terror episodes pass by adolescence.

-- Sleep deprivation.
-You are more likely to experience a night terror if you experience a lack of sleep.
-This may be because the more tired you are, the longer you spend in deep sleep, which is when the night terrors occur.
+- You’re more likely to have a night terror if you experience a lack of sleep.
+The more tired you are, the longer you spend in deep sleep, which is when night terrors occur.

-- Certain medications, especially those that affect the brain, can trigger night terrors.
+- Certain medications, especially those that affect the brain.

-- Fever and illness can trigger various parasomnias such as sleepwalking, sleep talking and night terrors, especially in children.
+- Fever and illness can trigger parasomnias like sleepwalking, sleep talking, and night terrors.

-- Stress and anxiety are common triggers for various disorders, including parasomnias.
-If you’re going through a stressful period, you’re more likely to experience night terrors.
-They may also be related to past trauma.
+- Stress and anxiety are triggers for various disorders, including parasomnias.
+If you’re going through a stressful period, you’re more likely to have night terrors, perhaps due to past trauma.